isomerpages/govtech-stp/_start-here/Departing from Singapore.md

  <li style="margin-bottom:10px; font-size:20px; line-height:1.35;">Passport to be used for travelling</li>
  <li style=" margin-bottom:10px; font-size:20px; line-height:1.35;">Flight booking details showing the departure timing</li>
 </ol>
   <p style="margin-top:10px; margin-bottom:20px; font-size:20px; line-height:1.35;">For PCR tests, the clinic will send you a digitally authenticated test result via email in the form of a QR code, which can be used for boarding and immigration clearance.
-For ART results, seek the help of the clinic to issue a digitally authenticated report.</p>
+For ART results, check with the clinic on how they will issue the test results to you.</p>
 </div>
   <input id="VaxCert" type="checkbox">
 <label style="background-color:#CEDEED; color:#182657; font-size:20px;" for="VaxCert"><b>Vaccination Certificates</b></label>